magnesj/ResInsight/docs/OctaveInterface.md

 This folder contains an entry for each of the directories you have added as a **Script Folder**.
 Each of the folder lists available _`*.m`_ files and sub directories.

 ### Adding Script Folders
-You can add directories by right clicking the **Scripts** item to access the context menu.
+You can add directories by right-clicking the **Scripts** item to access the context menu.

 Multiple standard script folder locations can also be defined in the field **Shared Script Folder(s)** in the **Preferences Dialog** (**Edit -> Preferences**).